synap5e/cubeworld-trader-fast-travel/README.md

 Installing
 --------

+This mod requires the x86 version of [Visual C++ Redistributable for Visual Studio 2013 Preview](www.microsoft.com/download/details.aspx?id=39315)

 Download the latest release from [here](https://github.com/synap5e/cubeworld-trader-fast-travel/releases), unzip and place the files in the CubeWorld folder (`C:/Program Files (x86)/CubeWorld` or `C:/Program Files/CubeWorld`).
 Launch by running `TraderFastTravelModLauncher.exe`

+If you do not want the town-portal spell, do not copy (or delete) the KeyEvent.dll

 Sharing city locations
 --------